 Continuing our series on the Internet of Things our guest author takes a bit of an alternative view!

 Are you frequently met with blank looks when you use the term IoT?
 Most people don't know what IoT means, and the process of explaining is frequently met with blank looks.
 IoT is a blanket term for technology that’s used in many ways to gather information.
-Its far better to talk about the way it’s application rather that use a term which can be off putting to many.
+It's far better to talk about the way it’s applied rather that use a term which can be off putting to many.

 IoT technology is cool, but it’s not necessarily what everyone’s looking for.
 In other words, try coming to the level your customers are at, and understanding their issues before offering a solution.